Jonathan Fire*Eater: History

-Stewart Lupton died on May 27, 2018 at the age of 43.
+Stewart Lupton died on May 27, 2018, at the age of 43.

 Legacy

 In addition to being a precursor to the Walkmen, Jonathan Fire*Eater has also been cited as an influence by many of the early New York City-based groups of the post-punk revival, including Interpol and the Yeah Yeah Yeahs, and comparisons were drawn between the band and the Strokes.
 The Kills, also considered part of the post-punk revival, covered "The Search for Cherry Red"; their version was released as a B-side to their single "Pull A U".

-They were featured in the 2017 book Meet Me in the Bathroom: Rebirth and Rock and Roll on New York City.
+They were featured in the 2017 book Meet Me in the Bathroom: Rebirth and Rock and Roll in New York City.